-Apart from astonishing architectural sights, the sumptuous food, the wild nightlife and the beautiful beaches; Barcelona is also a paradise for all you shoppers.
-Brands that ooze charm and luxury by their very name, such as Louis Vuitton, Burberry, Chanel, and Ermenegildo Zegna, among others, find themselves housed in Passeig de Gracia, for those who love to indulge in some high-end shopping.
-As you move closer towards the port, you will find thrift shopping to be easier here than other parts of the city.
-Indigenous to the country, brands such as Zara, Massimo Dutti, Bershka, and Mango, have lucrative discounts and deals every week, making your shopping bags fuller by the size and seem like a steal!
-If your soul isn’t satisfied by all the malls, boutiques and stores that the city has to offer, then make way towards a village dedicated to shopping alone called La Roca, which is two hours away by bus from Passeig de Gracia.
+Apart from astonishing architectural sights, sumptuous food, wild nightlife, and beautiful beaches; Barcelona is also a paradise for all you shoppers.
+Brands that ooze charm and luxury by their very names, such as Louis Vuitton, Burberry, Chanel, and Ermenegildo Zegna, among others, find themselves housed in Passeig de Gracia, for those who love to indulge in some high-end shopping.
+As you move closer towards the port, you will find thrift shopping to be easier here than in other parts of the city.
+Indigenous to the country, brands such as Zara, Massimo Dutti, Bershka, and Mango, have lucrative discounts and deals every week, making your shopping bags fuller by size and seem like a steal!
+If your soul isn’t satisfied by all the malls, boutiques and stores that the city has to offer, then make your way towards a village dedicated to shopping alone called La Roca, which is two hours away by bus from Passeig de Gracia.

 La Roca is a sleek boulevard consisting of high-end brand outlets such as Versace, Dolce and Gabbana, Karl Lagerfeld, Coach and other branded boutiques with perennial discounts, which by design are tax free for all non-European travellers!
 The charm of this village is elevated with curated food and beverage restaurants; Gelatos that pair well with your Guccis.
 All in all, Barcelona is too treasured a sight to behold in just four days.
 I am already fantasizing about planning my next extended vacation in Spain, where I can visit Barcelona for a longer period along with a day or two’s trip to Costa Brava, a checkbox that remains to be ticked-off in my list.